 9 Watch Wimbledon

-During the first couple of weeks of July, enjoy all the action from SW19 in London where Wimbledon is back after its 2020 hiatus.
+During the first couple of weeks of July, enjoy all the action from SW19 in London where Wimbledon is back in full swing.
 Strawberries and cream are basically compulsory while you watch.

 10 Get the paddling pool out